Foreign Account Tax Compliance Act (FATCA) - New Reporting & Compliance Requirements

 Specified foreign financial assets generally include the following assets:

-- Any financial account maintained by a foreign financial institution.
+- Any financial account, including certain retirement and insurance plans, maintained by a foreign financial institution.

 - To the extent held for investment and not held in a financial account, any stock or securities issued by someone that is not a U.S. person, any interest in a foreign entity, and any financial instrument or contract with an issuer or counterparty that is not a U.S. person.